 Calcium is not included

-As women age, it's important for them to consume adequate amounts of bone-supporting nutrients like calcium and vitamin D. Smarty Pants Women’s 50+ Multi is jam-packed with these types of nutrients and more—like vegetarian omega-3 DHA, vitamin C, B6, zinc, vitamin D3, vitamin B12, and folate—which work together to support the health of your brain, heart, and immune system.
+As women age, it's important for them to consume adequate amounts of bone-supporting nutrients.
+Smarty Pants Women’s 50+ Multi is jam-packed with many of these types of nutrients and more—like vegetarian omega-3 DHA, vitamin C, B6, zinc, vitamin D3, vitamin B12, and folate—which work together to support the health of your brain, heart, and immune system.
 Plus, free of milk, eggs, fish, shellfish, soy, wheat, peanuts, and tree nuts this is an excellent choice for those with dietary restrictions.

 Type: Capsules | Age Range: Women 50+ | Dosage: Once daily | Certified: Gluten-free, non-GMO, free of common allergens